WV DOC-Parkersburg Correctional Center (PBCC)

 • Visitors are required to wear appropriate attire before admittance to the facility.
 No revealing clothing is permitted in the facility.
 If clothing is determined to be unsuitable for wear into the facility, entrance may be denied.

 • Any articles of clothing, food, etc. must be turned in to the Correctional Officer in charge upon entry to the facility.
 No home-made food is allowed.
 Only food purchased from a store, restaurant, delicatessen, or fast food establishment is permitted.
-Cash, checks, gift cards, pre-paid debit cards, money orders or any other type of financial instrument will not be accepted for inmate or for placement on inmate account.
+Cash, checks, gift cards, pre-paid debit cards, money orders or any other type of financial instrument will not be accepted for inmates or for placement on inmate accounts.

 • Visitors suspected of being under the influence of drugs or alcohol will be denied entry.